getzdan/docs/app/2.0/docs/tools/polymer-cli-commands.md

 ### --html-minify {#html-minify}

-Minify HTMl by removing comments and whitespace.
+Minify HTML by removing comments and whitespace.

 ### --insert-prefetch-links {#prefetch}
 Insert prefetch link elements into your fragments so that all dependencies are prefetched